Abattoir-based study on the epidemiology of caprine tuberculosis in Ethiopia using conventional and molecular tools

 The isolation of M. tuberculosis from goats in this study indicates a potential risk of transmission of M. tuberculosis between humans and goats.

-reported a prevalence of 4.2% TB in Ethiopian goats and also reported the occurrence of the disease for the first time in Ethiopia.
+A previous study reported a prevalence of 4.2% TB in Ethiopian goats and also reported the occurrence of the disease for the first time in Ethiopia.
 However, that study did not identify the species of the M. tuberculosis complex (MTBC).
 Thus, there is little information on the status and etiology of caprine TB in Ethiopia.
 As scientific knowledge is required to design appropriate control methods, this study was performed to estimate the prevalence of caprine TB in slaughter goats, evaluate associated risk factors, and characterize the causative agents.

 Materials and methods